-Ceilings Visually inspected from floor level.
-Plasterboard lined.
+Callings Ceilings Visually inspected from floor level.
+Lath and plaster.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Lath and plaster and plasterboard lined.
+Lath and plaster and plastered on the hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber with partial fitted floor coverings.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Suspended timber.
+Internal joinery and kitchen fittings Built in supposed ware looked into but no stored items were internal joinery and kitchen hittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are of a wall and base type with worktop surface areas present.
+Kitchen fittings are of a wall and base type with worktop surface areas present.
 Internal doors, skirtings and facings are of a timber variety.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-All former fireplaces have been blocked over.
+Chilling broasts and mepiaces No testing of the flues or fittings was carried out.
+A gas fire was noted within the livingroom.
+Other former fireplaces have been blocked over/sealed.
 Internal decorations Visually inspected.
 Papered and painted.